Looking to make your work life a whole lot easier to manage?

-The newest arrival to your intranet is Tasks, and it makes everything from tracking assignments to managing personal reminders a breeze.
+Tasks makes everything from tracking assignments to managing personal reminders a breeze.
 Here’s the need-to-know basics:

-Click on Tasks in the Main Navigation and the Tasks panel slides right out overtop of whatever view you’re in.
+Once enabled by your org, you can click on Tasks in the Main Navigation and the Tasks panel slides right out overtop of whatever view you’re in.
 That’s right—whether you’re having a Discussion, checking out News, or skimming through your Library, you don’t have to interrupt what you’re doing and open a new view to access Tasks.
 And there’s a handy tab on the panel so you can slide it right back in when you’re done.

 This is the beauty of Tasks: it’s so simple to use.
 Don’t believe me?
 Well check this out: